diegolopezronda/dilopez-devops/README.md

 * `./install.sh`
 * You will need to choose your bridged network interface for each virtual machine
   * Please ensure the both interfaces are the same.
-* After the installation is finished, your should be able to access to the virtual machines:
+* After the installation is finished, your should be able to access to the virtual machines via SSH:
-  * Enter the virtual machine folder via terminal
+  * Master `vagrant ssh master`
-  * run `vagrant ssh`
+  * Agent `vagrant ssh agent`